-The DSL (also the headteacher) is responsible for:
+The DSL is responsible for:

-- Taking the lead responsibility for online safety in the school. - Acting as the named point of contact within the school on all online safeguarding issues. - Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCO and ICT technicians. - Ensuring online safety is recognised as part of the school's safeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning. - Ensuring appropriate referrals are made to external agencies, as required. - Working closely with the police during police investigations. - Keeping up-to-date with current research, legislation and online trends. - Coordinating the school's participation in local and national online safety events, e.g. Safer Internet Day. - Establishing a procedure for reporting online safety incidents and inappropriate internet use, both by pupils and staff. - Ensuring all members of the school community understand the reporting procedure. - Maintaining records on CPOMS of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision, and using this data to update the school's procedures. - Reporting to the governing board about online safety on a termly basis.
+- Taking the lead responsibility for online safety in the school. - Acting as the named point of contact within the school on all online safeguarding issues. - Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCO and ICT technicians. - Ensuring online safety is recognised as part of the school's safeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning. - Ensuring appropriate referrals are made to external agencies, as required. - Working closely with the police during police investigations. - Keeping up-to-date with current research, legislation and online trends. - Coordinating the school's participation in local and national online safety events, e.g. Safer Internet Day. - Establishing a procedure for reporting online safety incidents and inappropriate internet use, both by pupils and staff. - Ensuring all members of the school community understand the reporting procedure.

+- Understanding the filtering and monitoring processes in place at the school. - Ensuring that all safeguarding training given to staff includes an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring systems at the school. - Maintaining records on CPOMS of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision, and using this data to update the school's procedures. - Reporting to the governing board about online safety on a termly basis. - Working with the headteacher and ICT technicians to conduct half-termly light-touch reviews of this policy. - Reporting to the governing board about online safety on a termly basis.